 The IFS stance aligns with the reality of law enforcement scenarios, where officers need to seamlessly shift between various responsibilities.
 Its adaptability allows for swift response without arousing suspicion, ensuring readiness for any potential threat.

 Drawing parallels between sports training and firearms proficiency, sometimes honing your skills involves activities that don’t require shooting.
 Just as sports camps focus on fundamental movements, defensive firearms classes dedicate substantial time to discussing and practicing stance.
-Recognizing that a defensive situation may not allow time for perfect adjustments, there’s value in dedicating time to understand how body position and stance impact your ability to manage recoil.
+Recognizing that a defensive situation may not allow time for perfect adjustments, there’s value in understanding how body position and stance impact your ability to manage recoil.

 Getting Into a Proper Stance

-As you likely know, the athletic stance involves the feet slightly wider than shoulder-width apart, with knees bent and flexible, back straight, chest and eyes up, and weight a little forward on the balls of the feet.
-This fundamental stance is used in many sports and activities because it is the body’s starting point for almost every athletic movement.
-It puts you in an optimal position to move quickly in any direction while maintaining balance and control.
-In fact, just try to execute any movement while resting on your heels and you’ll feel like it takes forever to accelerate in any direction.
+The athletic stance involves the feet slightly wider than shoulder-width apart, with knees bent and flexible, back straight, chest and eyes up, and weight forward on the balls of the feet.
+This stance is used in many sports because it positions the body to move quickly in any direction while maintaining balance and control.

-So, get in your proper stance and be sure to rock forward a bit on your toes so that you’re able to roll those heels up.
-Feel free to use a training gun or an empty, cleared pistol to complete the athletic stance with a firearm properly gripped in hand.
-Be mindful of your feet, and work on this forward momentum to ensure proper stance and effective recoil management.
+When practicing, rock slightly forward on your toes so that you’re able to roll your heels up.
+Use a training gun or an unloaded, cleared pistol to complete the athletic stance with a firearm properly gripped in hand.

-To ensure you’re in the right position for this activity, you should be able to feel your toes “grab” or curl.
-You may hear some people say, “On your toes!”
-You will also be able to lift your heels off the ground without changing anything about your upper body.
-For example, as you roll your heels up, your ankle, knee, and hip joints will move while your upper body remains almost motionless.
+You should be able to feel your toes “grab” or curl.
+As you roll your heels up, your ankle, knee, and hip joints move while your upper body remains steady.

 The Rock and Roll Exercise: Custom Work for Optimal Stance

-Customize your stance through the rock and roll exercise, exploring the most comfortable, stable platform before advancing to moving while shooting.
-Before you graduate to moving while shooting, be sure you know (and have had your “knowing” confirmed by a qualified instructor) the most comfortable, stable platform from which to send rounds.
+Customize your stance through the rock and roll exercise, exploring the most comfortable, stable platform before advancing to movement.
 A proper stance will make a world of difference in your shooting.

 Why Does Your Shooting Stance Matter?